mlflow/mlflow/docs/source/llms/langchain/autologging.rst

 Quickstart
 ----------

 To enable autologging for LangChain models, call :py:func:`mlflow.langchain.autolog()` at the beginning of your script or notebook.
-This will automatically log the traces by default, and other artifacts such as models, datasets, and model signatures if you enable them.
+This will automatically log the traces by default as well as other artifacts such as models, datasets, and model signatures if you explicitly enable them.
 For more information about the configuration, please refer to the `Configure Autologging <#configure-autologging>`_ section.

 .. note::
     To use MLflow LangChain autologging, please upgrade langchain to **version 0.1.0** or higher.
 To install the recommended version of LangChain and its dependencies, run ``pip install mlflow[langchain] -U`` in your environment.